RO EN

 - Sales and product orientation vs. Market and customer orientation

-- Mass marketing vs. Targeting by selection of market segments or individuals
+- Mass marketing vs. Targeting selected market segments or individuals

-- Focus on products and sales vs. Focus on satisfaction and value for the customer
+- Focus on products and sales vs. Focus on satisfaction and customer value

-- Making the sale to customers vs. Creating relationships with customers
+- Making sales to customers vs. Creating relationships with customers

 - Attracting new customers vs. Retaining old customers

-- Increasing market share vs. Increasing the share of purchases from the customer's budget
+- Increasing market share vs. Increasing share of customer’s budget purchases

 - Serving any customer vs. Serving profitable customers,